 We also identified a material weakness in our internal controls related to a long-term early production facility construction contract in Iraq accounted for under the percentage-of-completion method.
 We concluded that the Company's processes, procedures and internal controls were not effective to ensure that amounts related to the revenue and costs associated with this contract were accounted for in accordance with generally accepted accounting principles.
 Specifically, we determined that there was: (i) a lack of internal controls over the accounting for claims; and (ii) a failure of internal controls over monitoring the contract scope of work and approval of all estimates related to project change orders.
-As a result of these control deficiencies, during the three months ended March 31, 2012, we included in our revenue estimates claims and unapproved change orders for the recovery of cost overruns that did not meet the recognition criteria for including claims in revenue estimates.
-In addition, we did not include in our revenue estimates liquidated damages that we are contractually obligated to pay as a result of delays in the expected completion of the project.
-With the removal of these amounts from estimated revenues, the estimated costs to be incurred under the contract exceed estimated revenue to be earned under contract, and therefore the anticipated loss on the contract as of March 31, 2012 should have been recorded in full during the three months ended March 31, 2012.
-We have restated our financial statements to correct for these errors.
+As a result of these control deficiencies, during the first and second quarters of 2012, we included in our revenue estimates claims and unapproved change orders for the recovery of cost overruns that did not meet the recognition criteria for including claims in revenue estimates.
+In addition, did not to include in our revenue estimates liquidated damages that we are contractually obligated to pay as a result of delays in the expected completion of the project.
+With the removal of these amounts from estimated revenue, the estimated costs to be incurred under the contract exceed estimated revenue to be earned under contract, and therefore the anticipated loss on the contract should have been recorded in full at each balance sheet date.
+The aforementioned errors had an impact on our Operating Income of \$24 million and \$55 million in the first and second quarters of 2012, respectively.
+We restated our first quarter financial statements and adjusted our second quarter financial statements to correct for these errors.